hxkhan/evie/README.md

 - Builtin package manager ❌
 - No cgo, written in pure Go ✅

-> Note: this project is in its early state.
+> This project is in its early state.
 Many features are half baked.

 ## Benchmarks
 | Language | fib(35)  | Host Language |